 Explore Downtown, Granville Island & Vancouver Beach

-Good to know about traveling to Whistler Pride Ski Festival in Canada
+Now it’s time to plan and book your Whistler Pride Ski Festival in Canada

-It was fantastic to be back in the winter wonderland of the Canadian province British Columbia.
+It was fantastic to be back in the winter wonderland of the Canadian province of British Columbia.
 We are in love with the Canadians here who are super friendly, helpful, and supportive, LGBTQ+ or not.
-A big shout out and special thanks go to Sunil and Tom from Whistler Pride, Lindsay from the Pan Pacific Whistler, and to our wonderful friend Barb from megamouthmedia from Vancouver, who is simply the best person to explore Vancouver with.
-FYI, Barb Snelgrove is a very known and popular Radio Host, Twitter and LGBTQ+ Influencer who knows all about the best locations, LGBTQ+ events and hidden gems in and around Vancouver.
+A big shout-out and special thanks go to Sunil and Tom from Whistler Pride, Lindsay from the Pan Pacific Whistler, and to our wonderful friend Barb from megamouthmedia from Vancouver, who is simply the best person to explore Vancouver with.
+It should be mentioned that Barb Snelgrove is a well-known and popular Radio Host, Twitter and LGBTQ+ Influencer who knows all about the best locations, LGBTQ+ events and hidden gems in and around Vancouver.
 Canada as one of the most LGBTQ+ and gay-friendly countries in the world already feels like home to us, and we hope to be able to see even more of this welcome country in Northern America.
 We cannot wait to be back and to see more of Vancouver in summer, maybe during Vancouver Pride?